-cluding retrospective fines for completed projects.
-As well as incurring cur reputational damage, and significantly increase insurance prices.
+$A \ breach in regulations could incur fines, including retrospective fines for completed projects.
+As well as incurring costs, climate-related legal action could incur reputational damage, and significantly increase insurance prices.\\$

-come under pressure if the Group is perceived to be at-risk legally.
+Access to capital and financing could also come under pressure if the Group is perceived to be at-risk legally.

-gation may in turn have an adverse impact on recruitment.
+Reputational damage from high-profile litigation may in turn have an adverse impact on recruitment.

-pment of current and upcoming legislation around climate regulation s are in place for several years, reducing the risk of adversity in
+- The Group closely monitors the development of current and upcoming legislation around climate regulation and pollution. - The Group's main financing agreements are in place for several years, reducing the risk of adversity in accessing finance.